Pradumna0/TechForum/discussion.md

-Technology forum are vital for knowledge sharing, problem solving, and community building.
+Technology forum are vital for knowledeg shairng, problem solving, and community building.